favasmhd/Chameleo/README.md

 * User viewing history (e.g., `user_id`, `video_id`, `viewing_percentage`, `timestamp`)
 * Video metadata (e.g., `video_id`, `genres`, `actors`, `director`, `description`)

-*(If you use a specific dataset or have a dataset format, mention it here.)*

 ---

 ## Results and Impact